IMJLA/Permission/docs/en-US/Resolve-Ace.md

 Required: False
 Position: 21
-Default value: @('this folder but not subfolders','this folder and subfolders','this folder and files, but not subfolders','this folder, subfolders, and files')
+Default value: @('this folder but not subfolders', 'this folder and subfolders', 'this folder and files, but not subfolders', 'this folder, subfolders, and files')
 Accept pipeline input: False
 Accept wildcard characters: False
 ```